-• The City is in the process of developing a Watershed Asset Management Plan.
-This will allow a proactive holistic planning process for the maintenance, repair, replacement and improvement of the city's stormwater systems. • Similarly, the City is adopting asset management practices for its stormwater, water, and wastewater systems that will proactively increase the resilience of these systems and the services that they provide the city. • To address urban heat island impacts, the City is planning on initiating an Urban Forestry Master Plan and considering a cool roof ordinance. • The City has Adaptation Action Areas policies in the Coastal Zone Management portion of its Comp Plan and annual designates AAAs in its Community Investment Plan. • Moving forward with adopting a new tidal barrier ordinance consistent with the County's model ordinance.
+The City is in the process of implementing a Watershed Asset Management Plan.
+This will allow a proactive holistic planning process for the maintenance, repair, replacement and improvement of the city's stormwater systems.
+Similarly, the City is adopting asset management practices for its stormwater, water, and wastewater systems that will proactively increase the resilience of these systems and the services that they provide the city.
+To address urban heat island impacts, the City is planning on initiating an Urban Forestry Master Plan and will be releasing a RFP for consulting services in 2023.
+The City has Adaptation Action Areas policies in the Coastal Zone Management portion of its Comprehensive Plan and annual designates AAAs in its Community Investment Plan.
+The City has adopted a new tidal barrier ordinance consistent with Broward County.

 Q69.
 Is equity being embedded into Adaptation Action #5?
 Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.
 Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.
 Engage and collaborate with the community as part of the development of the Plan Ensure at least 50% of the solutions come directly from community members and/or organizations that represent community members from disinvested communities Ensure policy is written to protect all communities equally and that it encourages risk reduction in areas most vulnerable to the impacts of climate change.
-The policy should also take into account unintended consequencessuch as gentrification-and provide solutions to mitigate/diminish negative impacts posed by solutions Policies are written to improve the resilience of disinvested communities Policies are written to ensure equal access to new or proposed technology (e.g. public EV charging locations) Policies are written to improve conditions for disinvested communities through stronger remediation requirements or stormwater considerations Ensure contamination is not a barrier to adaptation.
+The policy should also take into account unintended consequences-such as gentrification-and provide solutions to mitigate/diminish negative impacts posed by solutions Policies are written to improve the resilience of disinvested communities Policies are written to ensure equal access to new or proposed technology (e.g. public EV charging locations) Policies are written to improve conditions for disinvested communities through stronger remediation requirements or stormwater considerations Ensure contamination is not a barrier to adaptation.
 Remediate past harms while working to adapt to future threats, and take those future threats (like flooding) into consideration when selecting clean-up alternatives.
 Apply for EPA Brownfields grants if funding is the major obstacle Use an Equity Toolkit to identify and correct any unintended impacts (and potential benefits) of any policy on low-income disinvested communities or communities of color.
-Ensure the toolkit for each policy decision is made public
+Ensure the toolkit for each policy decision is made public for accountability and discussion